fsat-app/fsat-app.github.io/README.md

 - Source material from the illustrated guide on FGM/C in children and adolescents.
 - All contributors involved in the conception, evaluation, and scientific validation of the tool.

+## Privacy and Data
+This application is a Progressive Web App (PWA) that uses Dexie.js for local IndexedDB storage and offline functionality.
+All clinician and patient data is stored in the browser and never transmitted to external servers without explicit user consent.
+Synchronization is anonymous: before sending, personal identifiers (names and emails) are stripped from records is shared for research purposes.
+Exports to CSV/Excel are pseudonymized (using hash-based composed IDs) .
+For authentication, clinician passwords and security answers are hashed with SHA-256.
+No full-database encryption is applied, relying on browser security and isolation.
+Users can soft-delete records (marked for sync) or fully erase the local database at any time.

 ## License

 The watercolor images included in this repository are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0) by Florine Guenat.